 - a) Any person that lapses from the register by failure to renew their listing at the appropriate time (administrative lapse) can apply for re-listing on the register.
-In order to qualify for re-listing, all of the original requirements for listing must be met: i.e. the applicant must be engaged in current practice, be suitably insured or seeking insurance for practice, be fit to practice, agree to abide by the rules of the Alliance and be free of any sanction or impediment to practice.
-A person that has been suspended from the register pending a re-training order or need to submit requisite CPD can apply to be relisted upon completion of that re-training or submission of the requisite CPD. - b) If, when suspended or struck from the register, any significant new evidence can be presented which merits re-examination of the case, a person can apply to the Appeals Panel for re-consideration of their status.
-If, on re-examination, there is found to be good reason to vary the determination of the Adjudication Panel, the Appeals Panel will make any appropriate variation.

-In the absence of significant new evidence, or that evidence being deemed not to warrant change of status, and in all cases where re-instatement might expose the public to renewed risk of professional malpractice, the striking off will not be reversed and expulsion will be permanent.
+In order to qualify for re-listing, all of the original requirements for listing must be met: i.e., the applicant must be engaged in current practice, be suitably insured or seeking insurance for practice, be fit to practice, agree to abide by the rules of the Alliance and be free of any sanction or impediment to practice.
+A person that has been suspended from the register pending a re-training order or need to submit requisite CPD can apply to be re-listed upon completion of that re-training or submission of the requisite CPD. - b) If, when suspended or struck from the register, any significant new evidence can be presented which merits re-examination of the case, a person can appeal for reconsideration of their status. - c) In the absence of significant new evidence, or that evidence being deemed not to warrant change of status, and in all cases where re-instatement might expose the public to renewed risk of professional malpractice, the striking off will not be reversed and expulsion will be permanent.